dotnet/csharplang/proposals/utf8-string-literals.md

 It feels like all motivating scenarios are going to be addressed with `byte[]` as the natural type, but the language rules and implementation will be significantly simpler.

+*Resolution:*

+The proposal is approved.
+However the fact is not captured at https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-01-26.md at the moment.

 ### Depth of the conversion
 Will it also work anywhere that a byte[] could work?
 Consider: